sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 The decryption key is split across **m** removable media and requires **n** of **m** to reconstruct the decryption key.
 Custodians in the form of two or more authorized Sectigo officers are required to physically retrieve the removable media from the distributed physically secure locations.

-Except during key pair generation, export, and import, access to the cryptographic operation software on the HSM is controlled through the use of Smart Cards (or cryptographic tokens of other forms) and their associated PINs which must be entered/presented before any key operations may be performed.
+Except during Key Pair generation, export, and import, access to the cryptographic operation software on the HSM is controlled through the use of Smart Cards (or cryptographic tokens of other forms) and their associated PINs which must be entered/presented before any key operations may be performed.
 Access to the Smart Cards & PINs is restricted to authorized Sectigo Officers.
 The HSMs are configured to require N from M cards to be present.
 A list is maintained of authorized Sectigo personnel with access to Smart Cards & PINs.

 ### 6.2.3.Private Key Escrow